Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 DOR will determine the level of funds they will provide for your training needs by subtracting the total amount of your educational grants and/or awards from the costs of your tuition, books, supplies, maintenance and transportation.
 The remainder is the amount DOR will pay for.
 Click here to read the regulation about maximum effort.

-An important thing to note is that DOR does not pay for classes until you complete your courses for that semester.
+An important thing to note is that DOR does not pay for classes until you complete them for that semester.
 Once your training services are approved, the college or university you attend must accept an “authorization/promise to pay” from DOR.
 The school will then send an invoice to DOR at the close of each semester.
 It is important that you provide DOR with information as to dates and costs in advance of the semester so that DOR can issue an authorization, which in turn allows you to register with the school or college.

 9. Do I have to go to community college before I enroll in a four-year college or university?